This post may contain affiliate links.

 What is khao soi?
 Khao soi is a delicious curry noodle soup from Thailand.
-It is a regional speciality of northern Thailand and khao soi (or kow soy) is normally associated with Chiang Mai.
-In actual fact, you’ll find it in most parts of the north of Thailand and it sometimes appears on menus in the south, too.
-You’ll find it in restaurants and street stalls across the city of Chiang Mai, usually containing chicken.
+This Thai dish is a regional speciality of northern Thailand and khao soi (or kow soy, or kao soi) is normally associated with Chiang Mai.
+In fact, you’ll find it in most parts of the north of Thailand and it sometimes appears on menus in the south of Thailand, too.
+You’ll find it in Thai food restaurants and street stalls across the city of Chiang Mai, usually containing chicken.
 This post is about khao soi in the north of Thailand, variations on khao soi and the adapted, easier khao soi recipe we make at home.
 As always on this site we test different recipes to find one we enjoy, that isn’t too fussy to make, and that tastes like the authentic curry soup we enjoyed while travelling.
 I’m a chef, I love playing with recipes and ingredients from our travels to share with you.

 Khao Soi History

 Khao Soi originated in northern Thailand via the Yunnanese people of southern China.
 They migrated down through Burma and Laos and it is thought the name is a mispronouncing of the Burmese word for noodle.
 The meaning is ‘cut rice’ and blends Muslim cuisine with Thai cuisine.

 Pork is uncommon (khao soi moo) because this dish is of Muslim origin.
 Interestingly, what Khao Soi most reminded me of was the laksas of Malaysia, for it is based around coconut milk and curry powder, this makes it an unusual traditional Thai Food.

 What Does Khao Soi Taste Like?

 Springy soft rice noodles hide beneath the full-flavoured soup, the deep fried crispy noodles on top adding an extra layer of textural interest.

 The soup is mild, coconut flavoured and not particularly spicy.
 You can taste the lemongrass and turmeric in particular.

-The khao soi comes topped by the crispy noodles and is traditionally accompanied by pickled cabbage or greens, which diners add to taste.
+The khao soi comes topped with the crispy noodles and is traditionally accompanied by pickled cabbage or greens, which diners add to taste.